Frequently Asked Questions

 Q. Can I stay in school?

-Q. What is expected of a resident?
+Q. What is expected of a program participants?

 Honesty and a willingness to work the program.
 Lifehouse can help young women who have an open heart and an open mind, and are ready to transform their lives.